Questions to ask during a free consultation

 Will They Actually Communicate With You?

-This is where a lot of client complaints start.
+This is where a lot of client complaints start — and clear communication can make the difference between a smooth case and months of anxiety.
 You hire an attorney, you have the consultation where everything feels clear, and then you get stuck in a communication vacuum for two months.
 You don't hear anything.
 You call and leave messages that don't get returned.
 You're left wondering whether your case is moving forward or whether it's stalled.

 Ask how communication works.
 How often will they reach out to you unprompted?
 Weekly, monthly, when there's news?
 Will they answer phone calls from you directly, or will calls go to a paralegal?
 If calls go to staff, what's the turnaround time for getting your question answered?
 This seems like a small thing, but it's not.
 You're in an anxious situation, and communication from your attorney can dramatically affect your anxiety level.